Charlie the Unicorn: Plot

 In a quiet meadow, Charlie, a unicorn, is resting, before he is awakened by a blue and a pink unicorn.
-As Charlie awakes from his slumber, the two inform him that they have found a map to the magical Candy Mountain, and that he must come with them on their journey.
+The two inform him that they have found a map to the magical Candy Mountain, and that he must come with them on their journey.
 Charlie initially refuses and goes back to sleep.
 The blue unicorn begins to jump on Charlie, insistent that he should come, and both begin to pester him with details of the mountain, causing him to begrudgingly give in to their demands.

 The trio begin their journey in a forest, where the blue and pink unicorns lead Charlie to a Magical Liopleurodon, who supposedly tells them the way with unintelligible gurgles.
-The trio then cross a bridge, while the blue unicorn badgers Charlie by repeating his name and reminding him they are on a bridge.
-When the trio arrives at Candy Mountain, the letters of the CANDY sign come to life and the "Y" sings a song (sung to the tune of the Clarinet Polka) imploring Charlie to go into the Candy Cave.
+The trio then cross a bridge, while the blue unicorn badgers Charlie (who is concerned about his hooves being covered in splinters) by repeating his name and reminding him they are on a bridge.
+When the trio arrives at Candy Mountain, the letters of the "candy" sign come to life and the "Y" sings a song (sung to the tune of the Clarinet Polka) imploring Charlie to go into the Candy Cave.
 After the letters explode, Charlie reluctantly goes into the cave, and the blue and pink unicorns say goodbye as Charlie is trapped inside and knocked out by an unknown assailant.
-When Charlie awakens in the meadow, he realizes that they have taken one of his kidneys, much to his dismay.
+When Charlie awakens in the meadow, he realizes to his dismay that they have taken one of his kidneys.